philipturner/metal-float64/README.md

 ## Performance

-The following table demonstrates performance of FP64 emulation.
+The following table shows maximum theoretical performance of FP64 emulation.
 The reference system has an 8-core 3.064 GHz ARM CPU with four 128-bit vector ALUs per core.
 It has a 32-core 1.296 GHz Apple GPU with four 1024-bit vector ALUs per core. eFP64 represents `float64_t` with edge case checking disabled.
 The table shows scalar giga-operations/second, counting FFMA and FCMPSEL as two operations.

 <!--
 ```